cloudogu/gitops-playground/README.md

 ##### Create cluster

-Before continuing with the terraform steps, you have to open the `values.tfvars` file and edit the `gce_project` value to your specific ID.
+Before continuing with the terraform steps, you have to open the `terraform.tfvars` file and edit the `gce_project` value to your specific ID.

 For local state `terraform init` suffices.